 General Information — Mediatech’s Programming Camp for Kids

 ABOUT THE CAMP: Mediatech’s Programming Camp for Kids is a one-week, morning camp for children aged 6-15 years of age designed to introduce the principles of creating digital content.
 The objective is to give participants an open-ended environment where they can develop and then apply their digital creativity skills.
 Enrollment is limited to 14 on a first-come, first-served basis, and no experience is necessary.
-Participants are asked to come with their own USB flash drive to store work.
-A $5/day payment is requested, but is not mandatory—this is a suggested donation.
 The camp curriculum has been designed by Warren Buckleitner, and is will be taught by volunteers with the help of two teenage counselors.
 Parents are encouraged to visit to observe or help.

 WHAT WILL MY CHILD LEARN?
 The curriculum is based around MIT’s Scratch language (http://scratch.mit.edu), which will be used to create multimedia presentations that will be demonstrated at the end of the week.
 Each child will progress at his or her own pace.

 ABSENTEE POLICY: If your child cannot make a day, please let us know.
 It is especially important that your child attends the special session on Friday.

 BEHAVIOR: All members are expected to abide by Mediatech’s acceptable use policy.
 Children who break this policy, as determined by the supervisor, will first have their parents contacted, and then will be asked to leave the class.
 A copy of this policy is posted on the bulletin board, and at http://mediatech.org/policy-and-operations-manual/.